sameeramadusanka/EmailOtpModule/README.txt

     1. Email assumed sent out
     2. Email sending failed exception will never hit in current implementation

-I have created this project in VS code using dotnet CLI
+I have created this project in VS code using dotnet CLI because I'm using a macbook and I cannot install Visual Studio.

 To run the project use below steps
     1. Open project folder in VS code